Minnesota Lynx Playoff History

 Number of WNBA championships won

 The Minnesota Lynx have established themselves as a powerhouse in the WNBA, winning four championships during their most dominant era in the 2010s.
-Below mentioned is a detailed account of the team’s title-winning years in the WNBA:
+Below is a detailed account of the team’s title-winning years in the WNBA:

 YearHead CoachAgainstFinals Score